Roswell High School (Georgia): History

 rooms to the school over the next few years.
 During this growth, the Baptist, Presbyterian and Methodist churches also located on Mimosa Boulevard were used to house auxiliary classrooms.
-Also in 1949, the high school began participating in athletics with a varsity basketball team and other senior high school extracurricular activities.
+Also in 1949-1950, the high school began participating in athletics with a varsity basketball team and other senior high school extracurricular activities.
 In 1950, Roswell High School added grade 12 as part of the statewide standard for high schools, and played its first varsity football season.
-The first graduating class graduated in the spring of 1951.
+The first graduating 12th grade class was in the spring of 1951.
+Prior to that year, students graduated in 10th and 11th grades.

 Construction began nearby on Alpharetta Highway near the present-day Roswell City Hall on a new campus.
 That facility opened in the fall of 1954 and allowed the high school (grades 8–12) to physically separate from the elementary school (grades 1–7).
 Roswell High's second campus was designed by the architecture firm Stevens & Wilkinson, which innovated school designs and used a "finger plan" to improve functionality of the school.
 It had a capacity of 400 students and had facilities for industrial arts, a shop, music halls, science labs, an art room, an indoor gymnasium, athletic fields, a football stadium, and a track.
 The School started getting crowded in the early 70s.
 This forced Fulton county to establish Crestwood High School to relieve it.
 The School also relieved similar overcrowding at North Springs Charter School of Arts and Sciences.
 The primary school remained in the Mimosa Boulevard building as Roswell Elementary.
 As of 2007, the brick elementary building is part of an expanded structure still owned by the Fulton County School System, and it housed the Crossroads Second Chance North Alternative School until 2013 and still serves as the Teaching Museum North.
 Roswell High remained at the Alpharetta Highway campus until the fall of 1990 when the current campus on King Road was opened.